ritvaj/b2b-saas-user-activation-analysis/README.md

 - product adoption
 - long-term revenue potential

-Activation is critical because it represents the moment users transition from exploration to real value realization.
-Persistent failure to activate typically reflects unclear value, perceived effort, or decision friction, rather than acquisition or onboarding deficiencies.
+Activation represents the point at which users are expected to experience real value.
+However, failure to reach this stage can arise from multiple causes, including onboarding friction, unclear value communication, or user hesitation and decision uncertainty.
+The relative impact of these factors is unclear.

+This project focuses on identifying where activation breakdown occurs and isolating the primary drivers behind it to inform focused, testable product improvements.

 ---